NormandaleWells/graphics/README.md

 arial | Arial | Helvetica

 Yes, I'm mapping Helvetica to Arial on Windows.
 So sue me.
-I've been told that Swiss is very similar to Helvetica, but it does not appear to be available by default on all installations of Windows.
+I've been told that Swiss is a better substitute for Helvetica, but it does not appear to be available by default on all installations of Windows.